Universal Business Language: Norwegian UBL Customization - EHF

+The Norwegian Agency for Public and Financial Management (DFØ) has chosen to use Peppol BIS Billing 3.0 and UBL for implementation of national format for invoicing.
+Additional specifications using UBL as syntax based upon Peppol BIS are also used in the Norwegian market.

-Difi, the Norwegian agency for Public Management and eGovernment, has chosen to use CEN BII as a base for the EHF formats and the Universal Business Language (UBL) as a foundation for the implemented syntax.
+DFØ follows the direction once set out by Norwegian Agency for Public Management and eGovernment (Difi) in using UBL and results from CEN BII (restarted as CEN TC434) as basis for national implementation of post-award document exchange.

 Dutch UBL Customization - UBL-OHNL and Simplerinvoicing

 UBL-OHNL is a Dutch government-specific customization for submitting documents via Digipoort.

 Simplerinvoicing is a community of e-invoicing, ERP and accounting software providers making e-invoicing in UBL available for everyone.
 It includes access to the PEPPOL network for secure and reliable transfer.

-In response to the European Directive 2014/55/EU the Dutch government has mandated XML Invoicing for all contracts signed after January 1, 2017 using the UBL-OHNL customization via Digipoort or the Simplerinvoicing customization via PEPPOL.
+In response to the European Directive 2014/55/EU the Dutch government has mandated XML Invoicing for all contracts signed after January 1, 2017, using the UBL-OHNL customization via Digipoort or the Simplerinvoicing customization via PEPPOL.